CIRCL/AIL-framework/README.md

 * Terms, Set of terms and Regex tracking and occurrence
 * Many more modules for extracting phone numbers, credentials and others
 * Alerting to [MISP](https://github.com/MISP/MISP) to share found leaks within a threat intelligence platform using [MISP standard](https://www.misp-project.org/objects.html#_ail_leak)
-* Detect and decode Base64 and store files
+* Detect and decode encoded file (Base64, hex encoded or your own decoding scheme) and store files
 * Detect Amazon AWS and Google API keys
 * Detect Bitcoin address and Bitcoin private keys
 * Detect private keys and certificate